 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

 There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.
 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp and mess kits could not be washed.
+In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
-The result was that flies were everywhere in the camp including the POW kitchens and in the food.
+The result was that flies were everywhere in the camp including in the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies.
 He was told never to write another letter.
 The Archbishop of Manila sent a truckload of medical supplies to the camp, but the Japanese commandant refused to allow the truck into the camp.
 When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 When a second truck was sent to the camp by the Red Cross, it was turned away.
-The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
+The POWs in the camp hospital lay on the floor elbow to elbow and only one medic – out of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
-The bodies of the dead were placed in the area that had been cleaned, and the area they had been laying was scraped and lime was spread over it.
+The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.